KDragos/TheMaze-ry/README.md

 - Potentially more challenging, procedurely generated layouts.
 - Sound effects.
 - Animations.
-- A helpful creature to provide hints or maybe just comedic value.
+- A helpful creature to provide hints.
+- A heads up display (HUD) containing: (1) a graphic for the key.
+A gray icon will indicate that the key isn't picked up yet.
+A gold key indicates it has been collected.
+(2) a place to track score (collected coins).

 ## Challenges and Reflection
 This will be added after I'm finished with the project.